-A source of iron, cumin seeds can help resolve digestive issues and relief bloating and constipation.
-Apart from using it as seasoning, you can add boiled cumin seeds into a cup of milk as a bedtime drink.
+A source of iron, cumin seeds can help resolve digestive issues and relieve bloating and constipation.
+Apart from using it as a seasoning, you can add boiled cumin seeds into a cup of milk as a bedtime drink.

 Are you breastfeeding mum?
 Download our breastfeeding guide here for tips and advice.